juliangruber/consistent-db/README.md

   remove a node and keep using set without replication
 * How to persist `set` on disk

+Coordination

+* Known cluster size
+* Master registry
+* A random node serves as master registry
+* Only equal nodes

 ## Scenarios

+What might happen

+* connection breaks
+* node crashes and restarts
+* node crashes and remains down

-* 2 nodes, connection breaks => halt updates
+* 2 nodes, connection breaks => halt updates because no winner can be determined
 * 3 nodes, connection breaks => 2 nodes replicate, 3rd halts
-* 4 nodes, connection breaks => one half replicates, other halts
+* 4 nodes, connection breaks => halt updates because no winner can be determined

 => If the node graph is split, only one half can continue working